Medical Cannabis and Anxiety, Panic Disorders

 - Set and setting can make a huge difference: A relaxed environment may be conducive to the relaxing effects of some cannabinoids.

-- Too high a dose of CBD may induce a “wired,” stimulated, or uplifting effect in some, making sleeping more difficult.
+- Low doses of CBD may induce a “wired,” stimulated, or uplifting effect in some, making sleeping more difficult.
+Higher doses of CBD are needed for anti-anxiety effects, but this may be sedative for some.

 Useful Anecdotal Information